A neural signed configuration distance function for path planning of picking manipulators: Conclusions and future work

 \section{Conclusions and future work}

 Path planning for picking applications is a challenging problem, where current planners are limited in their capabilities to produce paths.
-We identified that better representations are available in the form of signed distances; however, they are too computationally expensive to compute online.
+We identified that better representations are available in the form of signed distances; however, they are too computationally expensive to produce online.
 Our approach was therefore to train a neural network in a supervised way to speed up the online process.
 With the collision-free regions from the network, we proposed a novel multi-query path planner, that has the main benefit of returning a collision-free corridor consisting of convex balls, allowing us to use convex optimization to swiftly produce an optimized path.
 We evaluated our learned distance function on four different scenarios, observing good generalization capabilities.
 Then we evaluated our path planner in randomized experiments.
 Our planner returned paths in the shortest time with a wide margin.
-By further optimizing the path in the corridor, resulted in path lengths that were near the asymptotically optimal path planner PRM$^\star$, but computed at the fraction of the time.
+Further optimizing the path in the corridor resulted in path lengths that were near the asymptotically optimal path planner PRM$^\star$, but computed at the fraction of the time.
 Finally, we also showed how our planner could be used to solve higher dimensional planning problems, by integrating the nSCDF with a conventional collision-detector, resulting in a hybrid solution.
-Overall, our suggested planner offers a good balance between path length and computation time, which is beneficial for picking applications, where high-quality paths are expected to be returned in fast.
+Overall, our suggested planner offers a good balance between path length and computation time, which is beneficial for picking applications, where high-quality paths are expected to be returned fast.
+Future work will investigate how multiple nSCDFs from motion primitives can be combined for path planning. \ifappendix